-Thousands of clinical trial participants and customers have reported significant improvement in their vision performance by two lines on the visual acuity eye chart, and 100% increase in contrast sensitivity, on average.
+Thousands of clinical trial participants and customers have reported significant improvement in their vision performance by two lines on the visual acuity eye chart, and a 100% increase in contrast sensitivity, on average.

-Durrie et al. conducted a prospective, randomized, multicenter placebo controlled study comparing CRT after LASIK (“NeuroLASIK”) to sham treatment (video game) following LASIK in 98 eyes.
+Durrie et al. conducted a prospective, randomized, multicenter placebo-controlled study comparing CRT after LASIK (“NeuroLASIK”) to sham treatment (video game) following LASIK in 98 eyes.
 Researchers found 0.8 Snellen lines of UAVA and 79% improvement in contrast sensitivity in the treatment group relative to a 0.28 line improvement and 52% improvement in CSF in the control group.
-Patients who were worse than 20/20 after LASIK improved 1.56 Snellen lines of UAVA and 90% improvement in CSF with NVT relative to the 0.34 lines and 47% CSF improvement in the control group.
+Patients who were worse than 20/20 after LASIK improved 1.56 Snellen lines of UAVA and 90% improvement in CSF with RV relative to the 0.34 lines and 47% CSF improvement in the control group.
 The results suggested that patients who had worse vision improved more and that perhaps there is a cortical limit to how much a patient can improve.